Daniel Davis Wood

 Daniel Davis Wood (born 21 July 1983) is an Australian author who is known for the novels Blood and Bone and At the Edge of the Solid World.

 Life and career

 Davis Wood spent his early life in Sydney and Nelson Bay.
 He was educated at Tomaree High School and Merewether High School.
 He attended the University of Sydney and Northeastern University and completed a PhD at the University of Melbourne.

 His first novel, Blood and Bone, was published in 2014 and received the Viva La Novella Prize.

 In 2020, his second novel, At the Edge of the Solid World, was published.
 The book has been reviewed by the Australian Book Review and the Sydney Review of Books as well as other Australian national media.
 In 2021, the book was shortlisted for the Miles Franklin Award.

 Davis Wood's third novel, In Ruins, was published in 2021.

+Daniel now lives in Scotland with his wife and daughter.